coda/packs-sdk/docs/guides/basics/parameters.md

 });
 ```

 Optional parameters that have not been set by the user will default to the JavaScript value `undefined` in your `execute` function.
-In many cases it's useful to define a default value for optional parameters.
-The value set in the `defaultValue` field of the parameter determines what is shown to the user, while the value you set in the `execute` function is the what your code will actually use.
-It's normally best to keep these two defaults the same.
+When you initialize your parameter variables in the `execute` function you can assign a default value that will get used when the parameter has not been explicitly set by the user.

 ```ts
 --8<-- "examples/formula/scream.ts"